 They are not directly detectable, but their effects are well known to us.
 In their bouncing about, zero-point particles form high and low pressure regions generally referred to as the electric, magnetic, and gravitational fields.

 These high and low pressures are similar to high and low pressure regions in weather systems, and can in many ways be thought of as such.
 However, they are not pressures in any conventional sense.
-They do not carry any weight or energy.
+They don’t carry any weight or energy.